-Day 1: Beijing Meals: D
+Day 1-2: Beijing Meals: D

-Fly to Beijing, the capital of China, for a 3-night stay.
-On arrival in Beijing Capital International Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
+Fly to Beijing, on arrival in Beijing Daxing or Beijing Capital Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
 Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.
-The rest of the day is at leisure.
-A tour introduction will be held in the hotel either this evening or the next.
-Food and drinks will not be served at this meeting, it is simply an opportunity for your group to meet and learn more about travelling in China.